 Preventions: How to keep spam from starting

 A major source for people seeking lists of e-mail addresses for interested consumers is purchasing them from other companies.
-Even if you make sure to clear all the "please send me" when filling out an Internet form or application, that does not always prohibit the company from selling blocks of addresses to people that are happy to send you advertisements for their products as well.
+Even if you make sure to clear all the "please send me" when filling out an Internet form or application, that does not always prohibit the company from selling blocks of addresses to people that will send you advertisements for their products as well.

-Prevention: Do not use your work e-mail address when subscribing, purchasing, or signing up for anything on the Internet.
-Instead use a personal address for any on-line subscriptions you make or, if you don't have one you want to use for this, free mailboxes are available through many popular websites including Yahoo, Gmail, and an host of others.
+When subscribing, purchasing, or signing up for anything on the Internet, use a personal address for any on-line subscriptions you make.
+If you don't have one you want to use for this, free mailboxes are available through many popular websites including Yahoo, Gmail, and an host of others.
 Log in once a month to clean it out and your work inbox will be a much more pleasant place.